Disclaimer

 • Azure AD: Microsoft Azure Active Directory

-• Internal: Internally defined usernames and passwords, for testing.
+• Internal: Internally defined usernames and passwords, for initial configuration.

 Additionally, the following components are optional:

-• Rampiva Scheduler Proxy: Offloads the data upload and hashing from the main Rampiva Scheduler.
+• Automate Proxy: Offloads the data upload and hashing from the main Automate Scheduler.

-• Business Intelligence Software: A software tool that queries the Rampiva environment for metrics, analyzes the data and provides interactive dashboards, such as Microsoft Power BI or Tableau.
+• Business Intelligence Software: A software tool that queries the Automate environment for metrics, analyzes the data and provides interactive dashboards, such as Microsoft Power BI or Tableau.

 • Microsoft SQL: Can be used to replace the built-in Scheduler database for storing job information, configuration, and audit logs.